 GAMBC has been active with the Paradise State Convention, Southern Arizona District Association, National Baptist Convention USA, Inc. and its Building Fund Project, has made several annual contributions to the American Baptist College, Nashville, Tennessee and is a lifetime member of the Greater Huachuca Area Branch of the NAACP.

 Our ministries have continued to grow adding the Angels in Motion Praise Dance Team, Noon Day Prayer Service, Prayer Partners and Re-Convened our Prison Ministry.

-New ministries has continued to grow which include the reactivation of the Dance Ministry, the Young Adult Ministry has been added and our Men's Ministry has been started again
+New ministries has continued to grow which include the reactivation of the Dance Ministry ("Essence of Praise"),the Young Adult Ministry has been added and our Men's Ministry has been started again

 The Missionary Society has been instrumental in providing Christmas and Thanksgiving Baskets, Clothing, Food and other needed items have been donated to the Children's Crisis Center, Forgach House, Good Neighbor Alliance and Mary's Mission.
 Missionary work continues with visits to the homes of members who are sick and shut in, those hospitalized or is in the Life Care Center.
 Our Sunday worship service is recorded and CD's are made available to those members absent from service or whoever desires them.
 Under the leadership of Pastor Smith a new Singles Ministry has been added.

 From a dream to reality, Greater Antioch Missionary Baptist Church continues to serve the community.
 No one individual can claim responsibility for the tremendous growth and progress of our church through the years.
 We all should be able to say that anything and everything that has been accomplished over the past years was made possible by GOD's grace and a collective effort on the part of each and every member of the church.